WeebOwO/CP/README.md

-Recore some algorithm problems in online contest
+Record some algorithm problems in online contest